botpress/botpress/integrations/salesforce/readme.md

 ## Usage

 Once the integration is enabled, you can start interacting with Salesforce from your Botpress chatbot.
-The integration offers actions like `createCase` and `findContact` to manage cases and contacts.
+The integration provides actions to create, update and search Salesforce objects such as Contact, Lead and Case.

 For more details and examples, refer to the Botpress and Salesforce documentation.